zabuto/calendar/README.md

 Zabuto Calendar
 =======

+### DEPRECATED
+This version of the calendar is no longer maintained.

+#

 This library is a jQuery plugin for Bootstrap that lets you add a month calendar to your web page.

 You can customize the display of the calendar and view it in several languages.